3h6-1/smserver/README.md

 6. (Optional) Customize the defaults under the settings section of the app to better fit your needs

 ## Issues
-If there are any issues, questions, or feature requests at all, don't hesitate to create an issue or pull request here, or email me at contact@ianwelker.com.
+If there are any issues, questions, or feature requests at all, don't hesitate to create an issue or pull request here.
 I will not run into all issues that could possibly come up, so I would really appreciate any issues you let me know about.

 ### To file an issue:
 Please include the following information: